 Theo also has a special interest in helping people living with bipolar disorder learn the strategies that can help reduce stress and notice patterns.

 Theo is also an Adjunct Professor, Department of Psychology, University of British Columbia and CACBT-certified in Cognitive Behavioural Therapy.
 In addition to his work at Vancouver Anxiety Centre, Theo is also a psychologist at St. Paul's Hospital.
 Previously, Theo was the Professional Practice Leader for Psychology at Vancouver Coastal Health and the Director of Clinical Training.

 christine korol, ph.d., registered psychologist

-She has personally overcome panic attacks and general anxiety when she was a student and continues to thrive with obsessive-compulsive disorder.
+She has personally overcome panic attacks and generalized anxiety when she was a student and continues to thrive with obsessive-compulsive disorder.
 If you are suffering from anxiety, OCD or insomnia, Christine knows how scary and embarrassing it can be to talk to someone about all of your fears and to ask for help.
 You don’t need to worry that Christine will think you're weird or crazy because she has been there herself.

 Christine is also a psychologist in the Department of Psychology at BC Children's Hospital, an Adjunct Professor in Department of Psychology at UBC and CACBT-certified in Cognitive-Behavioural Therapy.
-Previously, she was the Program Lead for Kelty's Key - Online Therapy Service at Vancouver Coastal Health and Inpatient Psychiatry at Vancouver General Hospital.
-She is particularly interested in the use of technology in mental health services.

 COLLEEN CANNON, PH.D., REGISTERED PSYCHOLOGIST